-- Certain payments spread over a period of at least 10 years or over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary). - Required minimum distributions after age 73 (age 72 if born after June 30, 1949 and before January 1, 1951; age 701⁄2 if born before July 1, 1949) or after death. - · Hardship distributions (unforeseeable emergency distribution for governmental section 457(b) plans). - Corrective distributions of contributions that exceed tax law limitations. - · Loans treated as deemed distributions (for example, loans in default due to missed payments before your employment ends).
-However, qualified plan loan offset amounts and plan loan offset amounts can be eligible rollover distributions.
-See "Loans" and "Extended Rollover Deadline for Certain Offset Loans" below. - Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution. - · Cost of life insurance paid by the Plan.
+- Certain payments spread over a period of at least 10 years or over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary) - Required minimum distributions after age 701⁄2 (or after death) - Hardship distributions (unforeseeable emergency distribution for governmental 457(b) plans) - Corrective distributions of contributions that exceed tax law limitations - Loans treated as deemed distributions (for example, loans in default due to missed payments before your employment ends) - Effective beginning January 1, 2018, a participant has until the participant's tax return due date for the year in which a qualified plan loan offset occurs to roll over up to 100% of the amount of the offset to an IRA or to another employer plan.
+A "qualified" plan loan offset is an offset due to severance from employment or an employer plan termination. - Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution - · Cost of life insurance paid by the Plan - Amounts paid from certain deferred compensation plans